Warehouse execution system: Arguments against WES terminology

 There are a number of voices in the material handling industry that disagree with the creation of a separate term to define WES functionality.

-"The new term being used by material handling software providers, integrators, and pretty much anyone associated with the warehousing industry is Warehouse Execution System (WES).
-According to a March article in DC Velocity, Warehouse Execution Systems can replace both the WMS and WCS by maintaining warehouse inventory records and driving the mechanization.
-It certainly seems like a very tasty fry sauce!
-What's important to remember when exploring options for a Warehouse Execution System is that the functionality is the same functionality that has always been offered!
-The key to finding the best system for your facility is not a flashy new name offering a combination or best of both worlds mix of solutions, but rather a modularized solution that allows you to define the functionality required."
+In a 2015 Bastian Solutions blog post, Brian Reinhart characterized WES as a new label for functionality already available in warehouse software and argued that facilities should select modular solutions providing the functionality they require.

 "Why invent a new term? ... there is no such thing as a WES, WCS, or WMS.
 (There is) simply Warehouse Software functionality needed to suit a business requirement.
 If the term WES fits fine, but as soon as you draw too many boundaries you create is another layer of interface and support."

-This is not a view held by all parties and many analysts in supply chain are touting the benefits of a stand alone WES for legacy systems and WMS software that is costly and time consuming to repurpose.
+Though some parties disagree, many analysts in supply chain are touting the benefits of a standalone WES for legacy systems and WMS software that is costly and time consuming to repurpose.
 Both WMS and WCS providers claim to have WES capabilities to varying degrees.
-In many cases a flexible WES is a great solution and is being used by midsize to Fortune 100 companies globally.
+In many cases a flexible WES is being used by midsized businesses to Fortune 100 companies globally.